-Who shall say that this state of things will not result in more equitable commer-cial and political relations than the world has ever before known?
-Here, then, is Spiritualism working a practical benefit to mankind, and that on a grand, a gigantic scale.
-But what of the deeper, -the spiritual por-tion of man's nature? says one.
+Who shall say that this state of things will not result in more equitable commercial and political relations than the world has ever before known?
+Here, then, is Spir-itualism working a practical benefit to mankind, and that on a grand, a gigantic scale.
+But what of the deeper, the spiritual por-tion of man's nature? says one.

-In an age which Walter Scott designated as "destitute of faith, and terrified at its own skepticism," Modern Spiritualism ap-peared to show science that there be more peared to show science that there be more things in heaven and earth than are dream-ed of in her material philosophy;--that ma-terial things are but the transitory, the evanescent expressions of spiritual princi-ples, forming, decomposing, reforming, in-forming and impelling them,--that thought is not a product of the brain, but that brain is only a medium through which the ideas of the inmost aprit are imperfectly mirideas of the inmost spirit are imperfectly mir-rored in thoughts;--that the physical man is but the transitory expression to the outer world, of the immortal spiritual entity dwelling within,-that this entity, this in-dividualized intelligence, ceases not with three-score years and ten, but ceases never.

-These things Spiritualism has undoubted-ly demonstrated, by facts and phenomena far more numerous and varied than those which preceded the discovery and applica-tion of steam or electricity.
-While it has destroyed, or materially aided in the de-struction of the old driveling faith in tradition and authority, it has erected a sublime, a rational faith in immortality and the real-ities of the human spirit's future home.
+"In an age which Walter Scott designated as "destitute of faith, and tertified at its own skepticism," Modern Spiritualism ap-peared to show science that there be more things in heaven and earth than are dreamed of in her material philosophy; that ma-terial things are but the transitory, the evanescent expressions of spiritual principles, forming, decomposing, reforming, in-forming and impelling them,-that thought is, not a product of the brain, but that brain is only a medium through which the ideas of the inmost spirit are imperfectly mir-rored in thoughts;--that the physical man is but the transitory expression to the outer world, of the immortal spiritual entity dwelling within-that this entity, this in-dividualized intelligence, ceases not with three-score years and ten, but ceases never.
+These things Spiritualism has undoubtedly demonstrated, by facts and phenomena far more numerous and varied than those which preceded the discovery and applica-tion of steam or electricity.
+While it has destroyed, or materially aided in the de-struction of the old driveling faith in tradition and authonity, it has erected a sublime, a rational faith in immortality and the realities of the human spirit's future home.
 What is more rational than a faith founded, as this is, upon actual knowledge?
 And what is more sublime than a contemplation of the infinite possibilities which cluster in every human soul to be ever more and more awakened into conscious possession, as in endless progression it walks the star-paved paths of infinity?